Approximating Choice Data by Discrete Choice Models: Main Result

-Although testing for affine-independence is easy, the condition can be simplified further to a generically equivalent condition.
-To see this, note that, for any $x \in X$ and any positive integer $d$, $p_d(x)$ is a $\binom{d+k}{k}-1$ dimensional real vector.
-Remember this basic fact: for any set $Y \subset \mathbb{R}^n$, (i) if $|Y|>n+1$, then $Y$ is not affinely independent; (ii) if $|Y|\le n+1$, then $Y$ is generically affinely independent.\footnote{This is a standard concept of genericity in the literature of discrete geometry.
-Even if a set $Y \subset \mathbb{R}^n$ is not affinely independent, then, as long as $|Y|\le n+1$, for any $\varepsilon>0$, there exists an affinely independent set $Y'$, obtained from $Y$ by moving each point by a distance of at most $\varepsilon$.
-(See section 3 of \cite{matousek2013lectures}.)} Given these observations, Theorem \ref{theo:1} implies the following corollary:
+The affine-independence condition can be simplified further to a generically equivalent condition.
+To see this, remember the following basic facts: (i) if $|J|>K+1$, then $\{x_j \in \Re^K| j \in J\}$ is not affinely independent; (ii) if $|J|\le K+1$, then the set is generically affinely independent.\footnote{This is a standard concept of genericity in the literature of discrete geometry.
+Even if the set is not affinely independent, as long as $|J|\le K+1$, for any $\varepsilon>0$, there exists an affinely independent set $X'$, obtained from $X$ by moving each point by a distance of at most $\varepsilon$ (see Section 3 of \cite{matousek2013lectures}).} Given these observations, Theorem \ref{theo:1} implies the following corollary.\footnote{One caveat of the result is that even though the generic condition holds, the original condition of the affine independence may not hold when explanatory variables include zeros and ones.
+In that case, one should check the affine-independence of $\{x_j \in \Re^K|j \in J\}$, rather than the generic condition.}